 discussing any concerns with a driving safety expert at RoSPA

 talking to their GP about their safety on the road – be aware that a GP may only express an opinion if there’s an obvious medical reason why your friend or relative shouldn’t be driving.

 If your friend or relative doesn’t accept that they need to reduce or give up driving, a driver assessment may give you both peace of mind.
 Anyone can have one, so perhaps they would be more willing to have an assessment if you also put yourself forward for one?
 This isn’t a driving test.
 The assessor cannot stop somebody from driving, but they will give advice based on their driving ability.

 If you both agree that giving up driving completely is the safest option, try to help them to focus on the positives.
 Getting out and about without a car could save money and reduce stress.
 But make sure whatever you suggest is practical for that person – for example, whether they are able to walk to their nearest bus stop.

 Alternatives to driving may include:

-- lifts from friends and family members.
-If your relative would feel like they were being a burden to others, perhaps they could do something in exchange for the lift?
+lifts from friends and family members.
+If your friend or relative would feel like they were being a burden to others, perhaps they could do something in exchange for the lift.
 Or maybe other people could use their car and give them a lift when needed.